 Aeon is a request and workflow management software, licensed by Atlas Systems.
 If your repository is using Aeon, you can embed "Request items" links in your EAD or MARC21 OAC collection guides.
 Users clicking on the "Request items" link can then log into your Aeon system, and send requests (reference, photoduplication, etc.) for particular materials described in the collection guide.

-For an example of the integration, check out UCLA Library Special Collections' finding aids in OAC.
+For an example of the integration, check out UC Irvine Libraries' Special Collections finding aids in OAC.

 To enable Aeon integrations with your collection guides, contact us.